What are the most important elements of a successful digital marketing campaign?

 Minifying your code, whether we’re talking about Java, CSS, or HTML, simply means removing these unnecessary elements to make your site lighter and faster.

-Use Browser Caching
+Use Browser Caching to increase page speed

 Whenever a user returns to your website, your site needs to reload all sorts of elements, such as your logo, banners, CTAs, and so on again and again and again.